Zone du titre et de la mention de responsabilité

 Historique de la conservation

-The material has been accumulated and collected by the Upper Canada Province.
+Part of the material has been accumulated and collected by the Upper Canada Jesuit Province.
 It was transferred to The Archive of the Jesuits in Canada, located in Montreal, in 2009.
+Some material was held at Kitchitwa Kateri Church in Thunder Bay and at St. Anne’s Church, located on the Fort William First Nation territory, and was transferred to The Archive of the Jesuits in Canada in December 2024.

 Portée et contenu